 Skip advert

 Advertisement - Article continues below

 The same caveat applies equally to the less powerful models.
-The sDrive20i is claimed to achieve up to 40.9mpg respectively, but this figure is just as likely to tumble when the Z4 is treated like a sports car.
+The sDrive20i is claimed to achieve up to 40.9mpg, but this figure is just as likely to tumble when the Z4 is treated like a sports car.
 Driven gently, however, neither is much less fuel-efficient than a normal petrol-engined family hatchback.

+Skip advert